jschnurr/hbe/README.md

 `CTRL-C` (or `docker-compose down` if run as daemon) will stop the services.

+## Host System File Access
+Code run in Hydrogen executes inside the container.
+If that running code needs to read or write data, use the `/data` path to reference the host machine, as per the mapping you configured in the `installation` section.

+By default, these are the same file:
+- `/data/project1/data.json` <-- as referenced in your source code
+- `~/dev/project1/data.json` <-- the actual file on your host system

+## Running Commands inside the Container
+If you need to run a command in the container (i.e. from a prompt), try this:

+`$ docker ps`, and find the `name` of the container you wish to connect to.
+`docker exec -it hydrogenbackend_hbe-python-data_1 touch /data/project1/alpha.json`

 ## Available Kernels
 - ***HBE-Python-Data*** - Python for data science and machine learning applications.
 Includes [Anaconda](https://hub.docker.com/r/continuumio/anaconda/) + [TensorFlow](https://www.tensorflow.org/).